AndrewLevin/google_remote_desktop/README.md

 9) Connect to the machine using NX
 10) Download the Google Chrome rpm from https://www.google.com/chrome/
 11) sudo rpm -i google-chrome-stable_current_x86_64.rpm
+12) Open Chrome and sign in to your google account